christophergillard9696-lgtm/christophergillard9696-lgtm/README.md

 (W.I.P) [Ai Futures Report:](https://github.com/christophergillard9696-lgtm/Ai-Futures) A buisiness intelligence project looking into the nature for the majority uses of AI and their accompanying markets, exploring sector longevity, public/private sentiment outlook, cultural behaviors, economies, and intersections with established industries.

-[Automation Data Management & Exportation Workflows:](https://github.com/christophergillard9696-lgtm/Automation-Designs) A short written piece and flow chart on enhancing Python, SQL, and Power BI skills in cloud environments (Airflow, AWS & Azure) for scalable automated data gathering and ETL standardization pipelines.
+[Automation Data Management & Exportation Workflows:](https://github.com/christophergillard9696-lgtm/Automation-Designs) A short written piece and flow chart on enhancing Python, SQL, and Power BI skills in cloud environments (Airflow, AWS & Azure) for scalable automated data gathering and conditional ETL pipelines.

 # ⚙️ Tools I use: